kongware/ftor/README.md

 ## Debugging

 The use of pre-curried arrow functions in ftor results in obfustacted debug information full of anonymous functions.
 I'd call it rather lambda hell.
 Since ftor pursues manual currying there is no way to simply add corresponding names during the currying process.
 However, a proper functional solution must provide means to solve this issue.
 Hence, ftor ships with a couple of helpers of which the intercepting applicators (`_$_`, `_$$_` etc.) are the most important.
 Intercepting applicators leave both the input and result of a function untouched but intercept their type information.
-Their uncommon denotements help to search and replace them in the codebase.
+Their uncommon designation help to search and replace them in the codebase.
 You can either apply them at import or simply in-place at the calling code:

 ```Javascript
 const inc = _$_(x => x + 1, "inc");